UKDynasty/ukdynasty.github.io/bylaws/index.md

 ## 3. ROOKIE DRAFT

-The 2017 rookie draft will be a 5-round rookie draft (slow email style), held sometime in May (date TBC), using the draft facility on MyFantasyLeague.com.
+A 4-round rookie draft (slow email style) will be held each year starting on the last Saturday in May, using the draft facility on MyFantasyLeague.com.
 Each team will have 1 draft pick for each round.
-Picks are tradeable, and immediately processed with commissioner approval during the draft.
+Picks are tradeable.
 A 10 hour pick clock will be in use, with the clock paused between the hours of 10pm and 6am.

+Free agents will not be included in the rookie draft.

 ### 3.1 Order of picks